k3nsh101/Calculator/README.md

 # Calculator
-Basic calculator using HTML, CSS &amp; JavaScript
+A simple calculator using HTML, CSS &amp; JavaScript.
+Here the user input infix expression is first convered to postfix notation and then evaluated to produce the result.